Former Sri Aman MP Masir Kujat joins Parti Bangsa Malaysia

 He had joined joined PSB in March 2019 after resigning from Parti Rakyat Sarawak (PRS).

-When Masir was in PRS, he was MP of Sri Aman for three terms from 2008 to 2022.
+When Masir was in PRS, he was a Sri Aman MP for three terms from 2008 to 2022.
 He was also a deputy home minister from 2015 to 2018.

 After joining PSB, Masir contested in Balai Ringin during the 2021 state election but lost to the incumbent Datuk Snowdan Lawan of PRS, a Gabungan Parti Sarawak (GPS) component.